excellalabs/flajr/README.md

 #### Overview

 Flajr is a Java client library for [Flagr](https://checkr.github.io/flagr/), an open source feature flag service.
-It is built on top of the (Feign Client Library)[https://github.com/OpenFeign/feign], although that is mostly invisible to the user.
+It is built on top of the [Feign Client Library](https://github.com/OpenFeign/feign), although that is mostly invisible to the user.

 Here's a simple way to use it:
 ```java